The ecommerce link building playbook

 Earned assets are the ideal, but they are slow, and retail runs on seasons.
 If you need category rankings in place before Black Friday, waiting two quarters for a data study to compound is not an option.
 The faster, more predictable route is placing strong content on legitimate, relevant, high-authority sites your buyers already read, with natural anchors and sensible pacing.

 Done with proper vetting, this is close to the speed of buying a link with a risk profile much nearer an earned one, because the sites are real and the fit is right.
 The part that gets stores into trouble is the cheap end, link networks and irrelevant placements that leave a footprint, which is the opposite of what we do.
-Most retail teams could build a placement programme in-house, but vetting sites, holding publisher relationships, and keeping anchors and pacing clean across a calendar of campaigns is a job in itself.
+Most retail teams could build a placement program in-house, but vetting sites, holding publisher relationships, and keeping anchors and pacing clean across a calendar of campaigns is a job in itself.
 That is the work our link building service takes off your plate, and it is how a challenger brand can close an authority gap on a deadline rather than over years.

 How to route authority to product and category pages